Donkey Kong: 1981–1982: Conception and first game

 Donkey Kong was one of the earliest platform games, (Note: Although Universal's Space Panic preceded Donkey Kong by a year, Red Bull wrote that Donkey Kong is generally considered the first "true" platform game for introducing the ability to jump.) with players controlling Mario as he ascends a construction site to rescue Pauline from Donkey Kong.
 Whereas previous platform games focused on climbing, Miyamoto placed an emphasis on jumping to avoid obstacles and cross gaps.
 He envisioned something akin to a playable comic strip that unfolded across multiple levels with unique scenarios.
 This was uncommon in contemporary arcade games, which typically featured a single scenario that repeated.
 As he lacked programming expertise, Miyamoto consulted technicians on whether his ideas were possible.
 Four programmers from Ikegami Tsushinki spent three months turning Miyamoto's design into a finished game.

 Although Miyamoto's team was told it would be a failure, Donkey Kong became Nintendo's first major international success upon its release in July 1981.
-The $280 million windfall gain rescued Nintendo of America from its financial crisis and established it as a prominent brand in America.
+The $280 million windfall gain rescued Nintendo of America from its financial crisis and established it as a prominent brand in the United States.
 Donkey Kong achieved further success in 1982, when Nintendo released a Game & Watch adaptation and licensed it to Coleco for ports to home consoles.
 It grossed $4.4 billion across various platforms, making it one of the highest-grossing games of all time.
 In 1982, Universal City Studios filed a lawsuit alleging Donkey Kong violated its trademark of King Kong.
-The lawsuit failed when Nintendo's lawyer, Howard Lincoln, discovered that Universal had won a lawsuit in 1976 by declaring that King Kong was actually in the public domain.
+The lawsuit failed when Nintendo's lawyer, Howard Lincoln, discovered that Universal had won a lawsuit in 1976 by declaring that King Kong was in the public domain.